UW Affiliated Dual Degrees

 Master of Public Health (MPH) and Master of Health Administrations (MHA) are the only concurrent degree programs approved by UWSOM and the UW Graduate School.
 Both programs must be completed at the University of Washington.

-Students with an interest in pursuing an additional degree concurrently with their MD degree are strongly encouraged to meet with the Director of Proactive Advising to learn about the schedule implications involved with pursuing a dual degree.
-Students require approval from a Dean in Student Affairs to participate in a concurrent degree program following the completion of the traditional third year or Patient Care Phase of the curriculum.
+Students with an interest in pursuing an additional degree concurrently with their MD degree are strongly encouraged to meet with a Student Affairs dean to learn about the schedule implications involved with pursuing a dual degree.
+Approval from a Student Affairs dean is required to participate in a concurrent degree program following the completion of the traditional third year or Patient Care Phase of the curriculum.
 Students must be in good academic standing to be eligible for consideration to enter another graduate program while enrolled in the School of Medicine.

 You must independently apply for these programs.
 You can initiate applications for these programs during the admissions process to medical school and if accepted, must defer enrollment until after the completion of the Patient Care Phase.